leecalcote/pwk-twitter-auth/README.md

 # pwk-twitter-auth
-This is a twitter authenticator app which has been solely used in Istio workshops.
+This is a twitter authenticator app which has been solely used in our [Istio workshops](https://github.com/leecalcote/istio-service-mesh-workshop).
 It is written in Go.
 The app authenticates users with twitter, posts a tweet on their behalf and also persists minimal info in AWS DynamoDB.

 __Please note:__ This app is __NOT__ meant for use in production.